Supervisors approve Metromont rezoning, deny pole construction

 Metromont also increased the workload of the subcontractor who sweeps the company's roadways from three to five days a week, according to Pastorious.

-While Metromont received its requested rezoning, a divided Board of Supervisors denied the corporation's request for a conditional-use permit to construct the 180-foot monopole telecommunications tower on a property that fronts Fort Collier Road and is north of the Winchester Eagles Club.
+Also on Wednesday, a divided Board of Supervisors denied Kimberly Henry's request for a conditional-use permit to construct the 180-foot monopole telecommunications tower on a property that fronts Fort Collier Road and is north of the Winchester Eagles Club.

 The request was denied by a 4-3 vote, with supervisors Judith McCann-Slaughter, McCarthy, Robert Wells, and Blaine Dunn opposing the permit.
 Chairman Charles Dehaven and supervisors Josh Ludwig and Shawn Graber favored the application.

-Note: This story has been corrected to reflect that Kimberly Henry requested the telecommunications pole.